 A New Jersey woman nearly lost her finger after another woman attempted to bite it off.

-Tonya Knight-Joseph had just parked at the Cherry Hill Mall in Cherry Hill, New Jersey, when the incident occurred late Saturday afternoon, according to The New York Daily News.
+Tonya Knight-Joseph had just finished parking at the Cherry Hill Mall in Cherry Hill, New Jersey when the incident occurred late Saturday afternoon, according to The New York Daily News.

 Knight-Joseph reportedly circled the parking lot of the large mall several times before she saw an open spot.
-After parking, two women approached her and got in her face immediately.
+After parking, two women approached her and got into her face immediately.

-"As soon as I got out of the car she started calling me all types of B-words," Tonya Knight-Joseph told ABC.
-"She got this close to my face, her nose touched my nose.
+“As soon as I got out of the car she started calling me all types of B-words,” Tonya Knight-Joseph told ABC News.
+“She got this close to my face, her nose touched my nose.
 She was yelling and screaming then she hit me in the face.”

 When Knight-Joseph put her hands up to defend herself, her assailant reportedly bit into the tip of her finger.

 “All of a sudden, I must have been pushing the initial attacker away and she bit down on my finger and proceeded to chomp.
 By the time I looked at it, it was hanging off by a little piece of skin.
 I immediately picked up my cell, called 911 and followed her into the Nordstrom’s,” Knight-Joseph said.